4inches-usbstick/chatboxengine/README.md

 -> Rickrolling people by luring them into a random Chatbox

 [!]: Docs are in the COPIES directory.
 See explanation_and_installation.txt for a list of the doc files and their purposes.
+[!]: See https://github.com/4inches-usbstick/ziputility for more info on the Zip utility that comes with CBE.